nataliyamiller/basic-template-for-java-projects/README.md

 ## Tests

 -{There are both unit and integration tests associated with this application.
-The test files can be found under /src/test/java in the ``AppIntegrationTest.java`` and ``AppUnitTest.java`` files.
+The test files can be found under /src/test/java in the ``AppTest.java`` and ``AppFluentTest.java`` files.
 To run the test suite, you'll need to type ``gradle test`` in your command line.}_

 ## Technologies Used